t-cool/marken/README.md

 ![screencast](./screencast1.gif)

-Marken is the application to clarify the semantic structure of English sentences.
+Marken is an attempt to apply the theory of "意味順", The Order of Meanings, to English reading comprehension.

 ## Demo